 Assessing the impact injury has on the muscular system.

 Injury rehab is subject to biological processes that are difficult to hasten.
 It takes the body a specific amount of time to repair injured ligaments, tendons and muscles.

 What can be improved upon however is the analysis of the impact injury has on the rest of the muscular system.

 Like medicine in general, sport’s medicine is still very much symptom focused.
 If you have a hamstring strain then every effort is made to make that hamstring more durable.

 Whilst there may be a nod to core stability work or global tests of strength in the area of injury, a framework for assessing the likely causes and consequences of injury is still lacking.

-This together with the time constraints involved, inevitably leads to insufficient resolution and the player involved open to further injury and continuing to play with niggles.
+This, together with the time constraints involved, inevitably leads to an insufficient resolution.
+The player involved usually having to play with pain and open to further injury.
 Hence the requirement to self medicate.

 I don’t pretend to have all the answers to what is a complicated subject.

 Players continuing to play with pain is counterproductive in the long term and a risk to their long term well being.